Saturday, April 14, 2018

-By attending this course, the participant will provide better patient care through an increased ability to:
+At the conclusion of this program, the attendee will provide better patient care through an increased ability to:

 - Compare and contrast the radiation options for patients with spinal tumors

-- Compare and contrast the surgical options for patients with spinal tumors
+- Review the surgical options for patients with spinal tumors

-- Compare and contrast the chemotherapy options for patients with spinal tumors
+- Evaluate the chemotherapy options for patients with spinal tumors

 This course is targeted to neurosurgeons, orthopedic surgeons, medical oncologists, neurologists, neuroradiologists, radiation therapists, interventional radiologists, and allied health professionals who specialize in the treatment of patients with spinal tumors throughout the United States.